bitex-la/bitex-guides/_docs/authentication/README.md

 ```

 See the [Users API Reference](https://developers.bitex.la/?version=latest#86c5d36b-3f74-499f-817e-38f9a3d789ce)
-for more endpoints available exclusively to Whitelabelers.
+for more endpoints available exclusively to Master Users.

 You can also act on behalf of any of the users you have created.
 You can use any endpoint available
 to Bitex User's, as long as you specify that user's ID in your authorization header.